 Network Tasman has an operating agreement with other South Island lines companies to share resources during emergencies as and when available.
-Refer to DMS file 140826.
+Refer to DMS file 851823, appendix A.

-8.6 Other Resources
+7.6 Other resources

 Use of local non-power system electrical contractors may also be required for customer installation requirements (cost allocation issues) or for assistance with other recovery teams.
-Appendix 8 details local electrical contractors.

 In some instances the resources of civil contractors may be required to assist in the repair of pole foundations, cable trenching and in pole erection.
-Local civil contractors who may be able to respond are detailed in Appendix 9.